In two words: absolutely not!

 In fact, there is a vast set of international opportunities out there for any student seeking a post-college abroad experience.
 These programs provide the same kinds of real-world experiences and skills development opportunities that study abroad programs are touted for, and perhaps even more so, given that they typically involve a hands-on responsibility to a community, family, or organization.

 So what kinds of “non-credit experiential programs abroad” are out there?
-Here are a few of my favorites:
+Here are a few of my favorite ways to find working holidays abroad:

 Au Pair Abroad